 This policy outlines the procedure that the complainant, the trust and its schools will follow.
 Once a complaint has been made, it can be resolved or withdrawn at any stage.

-The individual who receives the complaint will delegate an appropriate person to be the first point of contact during the complaint procedure.
+The individual who receives the complaint will delegate an appropriate person to be the first point of contact during the complaints procedure and a complaint manager/investigator where appropriate.